PeterConstable/PythonTutorial/1_Some_Basics.md

 ## Interactive mode

 Python is an interpreted language, which means that you don't need to compile to run your code.
 A common way to use Python is in _interactive mode_, which allows you to interact with the Python interpreter in a console session.

+>In this section and in much of the tutorial, examples will assume we're working in an interactive mode console session.

-The way you start it depends on the version of Python you have installed; a typical way is to run ```py```:
+The way you start interactive mode depends on the version of Python you have installed, or whether you're working in a console window or an IDE.
+A typical way to start it in a console window is to run ```py```:

 ```foo
 > py